dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 </li>
 </ol>

-Dart Editor creates the directory and files needed for the most basic boilerplate web application which prints "Your Dart app is running" in the browser window.
+Dart Editor creates the directory and files needed for a basic web application that prints "Your Dart app is running" in the browser window.

 As before, the directory is named after your application.
-So is the Dart source file that contains the main() function is called main.dart.
+The Dart source file that contains the main() function is called main.dart.
-In addition, Dart Editor creates an HTML file, called index.html, underneath the `web` directory, that hosts the app.
+In addition, Dart Editor `web/index.html`, underneath the `web` directory, that hosts the app.

 The main() function in the simple app